-This guides provide you with a comprehensive overview of the most amazing things to do in Sri Lanka.
+This guide provides you with a comprehensive overview of the most amazing things to do in Sri Lanka.
 A country that has loads to offer and has something suitable for all types of travellers.
 My detailed 2-week itinerary already provides you with a potential travel route, but on top of that, these are my top 10 things to do in Sri Lanka, to make your trip unforgettable!

 The train journey from Kandy to Ella is said to be one of the most amazing train rides in the world.
 I can definitely admit, that the views along the train ride are more than stunning!
 Keep in mind though, that the train rides takes approximately 8 hours and there is not always a place to sit at the train or to enjoy the views from the open doors (photographers heaven and you won’t be the only one).
 Nevertheless, this train ride is something that you can’t miss when in Sri Lanka and definitely one of the top things to do!